What is whistleblowing? Understand the legal protections and benefits

 Whistleblowing is essential in maintaining accountability and transparency within organisations.
 It takes courage to expose misconduct.
 Understanding the legal protections and benefits available to whistleblowers is crucial.
 In this article, we'll explore whistleblowing, its definition, types, legal frameworks, and its impact on organisations and society.

-- Whistleblowing is the disclosure of information about unlawful and unethical activities protected by laws.
+- Whistleblowing is the disclosure of information about unlawful and unethical activities.

-- It can be classified into internal, external or anonymous channels with legal protections for whistleblowers in corporate and not-for-profit sectors.
+- It can be classified into internal, external or anonymous channels with legal protections for whistleblowers in corporate and aged care sectors.

 - Best practices include creating clear policies, encouraging whistleblowing and anonymous reporting and fostering a culture of openness within organisations.